-This post is the fifth in a series covering ‘Fullmetal Alchemist: Brotherhood’.
+This post is the sixth in a series covering ‘Fullmetal Alchemist: Brotherhood’.
 Previous posts: Episodes 1 – 3, Episodes 4 – 6, Episodes 7 – 10, Episodes 11-15, Episodes 16-20.
 This post contains spoilers for episodes one through twenty, with some speculation for episodes beyond that.

 As we approach the series’ half-way mark, let’s take a minute to look at the big picture and how the story .
 First, there is the story of the protagonists, who are after the Philosopher’s Stone to restore their damaged bodies.
 That story is seemingly only tangentially related to the antagonists’ goals, with the primary connection being that the antagonists have knowledge of the Philosopher’s Stone that protagonist are seeking.
 The big piece of the puzzle that the audience is still missing however, is what exactly the antagonists want.
 It is often alluded to – there have been mentions of a great danger to the country of Amestris, and several mentions of a grand sacrifice – but nothing concrete quite yet.
 Still, it looks promising, there are threads linking all these pieces of the plots together and the success of the series will depend on whether it can pull off that ‘Oh Shit’ moment where it all comes together for the audience.